JBroks/booksy-reviews/README.md

 The site was developed using AWS Cloud 9.
 To keep records of different versions of all project files git version control system was used.

 To initialize the local repository the command `$ git init` was used.
 After adding initial files and committing them `$ git remote add origin 'GitHub repo name'` command was used to add new remote repository.
-Code was then pushed your to the master branch of the remote repository using `$ git push -u origin master`.
+Code was then pushed to the master branch of the remote repository using `$ git push -u origin master`.

 In order to track the changes in the local repository the following steps were taken: